 All (PSD) documents, even those with vector-only graphics, have a specific document size (the resolution in pixels).
-Higher resolution will give you a better precission, but it also makes image files larger.
-You can change the documents resolution in several ways.
+Higher resolution will give you a better precision, but it also makes image files larger.
+You can change the document resolution in several ways.

 Scaling the image